surifirstpin/biplus_documentation/version.3/Organize Content.md

 ## Managing Access

-The circles icon display at far right of the screen shows what kind of privacy setting is enabled to the dashboard or report.
+The circles icon on far right of the screen displays type of privacy setting  is enabled to the dashboard or report.

  -   **Green** colour indicates dashboard or report is saved under public section.
  -   **Red** colour indicates dashboard or reports is saved under shared section.